magician11/react-starting-point/README.md

 - Finally commit these initial changes by typing `git push -u origin master`

 From there code and work as per normal with this little jumpstart :)

+## To build and run this dev environment..

+- Install the packages by typing `npm install`
+- To run the local server, then type `npm run dev`
+- and then to view your app running, goto [http://localhost:8080](http://localhost:8080).